Production Files

 views/

-storage/If the backend cannot find .env, public/, views/, or storage/, check the resources list first.
+storage/If the backend cannot find .env or storage/, check the resources list first.
+In standard backend projects, also check public/ and views/.
+In API-only projects, those directories are intentionally absent.

 Optional production config file